mazejs/mazejs/README.md

 # Mazejs

-A wrapper of vuejs components and tailwindcss.
+A wrapper of vuejs components using tailwind css.

 How to install.
 ```bash